Avishekkj/Chaos-Engineering/README.md

 # 🔪 Minikube on local server with Docker & Sock Shop Microservices

-This guide helps you set up a Kubernetes cluster using Minikube with Docker on an AWS EC2 Ubuntu instance, and deploy the **Sock Shop** microservices application.
+This guide helps you set up a Kubernetes cluster using Minikube with Docker on an Ubuntu instance, and deploy the **Sock Shop** microservices application.

 ---

 ## 📦 Prerequisites

-- EC2 Ubuntu 20.04+ (t2.large or higher recommended)
+- EC2 Ubuntu 20.04+ or local server
 - Internet access from EC2
 - GitHub CLI or manual repo creation to push this README